 About the Society

 The Society of Economic Geologists (SEG) is a leading global nonprofit dedicated to advancing the understanding, development, and stewardship of Earth's resources through geoscience.
 It connects academia with industry, focusing on the minerals and metals essential to society.
-The SEG provides members with access to high-quality publications, educational programs, networking, mentorship and professional development opportunities.
+SEG provides members with access to high-quality publications, educational programs, networking, mentorship and professional development opportunities.
 The Society values student involvement, supporting numerous student chapters and offering fellowships and grants for research.
 SEG's success is built on over a century of volunteer effort, industry support, and strong partnerships with other geoscientific organizations.

 Origin

 In December 1919, a group of geologists met for lunch in Boston during a Geological Society of America (GSA) meeting.
 Led by Waldemar Lindgren, they created the "Committee of Seven," with Josiah Spurr as chair and Donald Hewett as interim secretary.
 Their goal was to unify and elevate standards in applied geology.
 By March 1920, they had expanded to a "Committee of 60" and elected R.A.F.
 Penrose, Jr. as president.
 They allied with the journal Economic Geology set membership standards and planned regular meetings.
-The Society of Economic Geologists held its first official meeting in December 1920, welcoming 143 Charter Members including 17 from other countries.
+SEG held its first official meeting in December 1920, welcoming 143 Charter Members including 17 from other countries.

 Currently SEG has more than 6000 members in over 100 countries.